 A defendant cannot be tried twice for the same offense once jeopardy attaches.
 You may be tested on three different concepts within double jeopardy: attachment, different offenses, or exceptions.
 Jeopardy attaches at the empaneling and swearing in of the jury or at the swearing in of the first witness in a bench trial.
 Offenses are considered to be different from one another if one offense has an additional element not included in the other offense.
 Exceptions that permit retrial are a hung jury, trial discontinued due to manifest necessity, breach of a plea bargain, a successful appeal, and trial by separate sovereigns.

-The MBE is a marathon, not a sprint.
-Make sure you are reading the question and the call carefully, as many easy points are lost to reading comprehension.
+The MBE is a not a sprint, it is a marathon.
+Make sure you are reading the question and the call carefully.
+Quite a few easy points are lost to reading comprehension.
 Pay attention to the configuration of the parties and the proper timing and deadlines for motions.
 Take facts that are given to you and run with them.
 And most of all, trust your instincts.
 Go with your first answer and move on.